gereoffy/drutils/README.md

 testfiles.py - file content validator/verifier, supports:
   - old msoffice documents (doc/xls/ppt and other OLE2 files)
   - new office documents   (docx/xlsx/pptx and other ZIP-based xml files)
   - common image formats   (jpg, png, psd)
   - pdf

 testjpeg.py - jpeg parser & validator, used by testfiles
 testpdf.py  - pdf  parser & validator, used by testfiles

-lzw.py      - pdf LZW decompress, used by testpdf.py
+lzw.py      - pdf LZW decompress, used by testpdf.py (not my code)

-lznt1.py    - ntfs decompress, used by lstree.py
+lznt1.py    - ntfs decompress, used by lstree.py (not my code)